bengbmccoy/COMP9331_Assignment/README.md

 - Successful log in for multiple clients (from multiple machines)
 - Correct Implementation of Download_tempID
 - Blocking user for specified interval after 3 unsuccessful attempts (even from different IP)
+- Correct Implementation of Upload_contact_log

 ToDo:
 - Fix the disconnection of blocked users

-- Correct Implementation of Upload_contact_log
+- Accept only phone numbers as usernames

 - Correct Implementation of Contact log checking
 - Properly documented report
 - Code quality and comments